• Home

 • Sort your data before charting

-• Proper labeling of axis
+• Proper labeling of the axis

 • Clean up your axes and show ticks